httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 : A brief description of the algorithm used to sign the signature base.

 Status:
 : A brief text description of the status of the algorithm.
 The description MUST begin with one of "Active" or "Deprecated", and MAY provide further context or explanation as to the reason for the status.
+A value of "Deprecated" indicates that the signature algorithm is no longer recommended for use and might be insecure or unsafe in practice.

 Specification document(s):
 : Reference to the document(s) that specify the